MainulDip/iOS-study/104-swift-ui-1.md

     - Other Views: `Image`, `Group`, `Capsule`, `Container` Relative Shape, Empty View, Menu etc.
 - `Icons` : There are many system icons which can be listed/viewed using "SF Symbols" developer app (need to be installed), And can be inserted into views using : Image(systemName: "NameOfTheIcon").......

-### Background Color:
+### Background Color (App Screen):
-Background color works with ZStack (depth stack).
+App Screen Background color works with ZStack (depth stack).
 So everything needs to be inserted into ZStack

 ```swift
 ZStack {